 Jack Frost is a fictional snowman in the 1998 Michael Keaton movie, which could be where these mushrooms got their name.
 This species mixes Dave Wombats True Albino Teacher and Albino Penis Envy, resulting in an all-white beauty of nature.

-Jack Frost’s veil is minimal, leaving lots of breathing room for carbon dioxide to escape.
+Jack Frost mushrooms are veil is minimal, leaving lots of breathing room for carbon dioxide to escape.
 These mushrooms are extremely potent when we’re talking about psilocybin content.

 Jack Frost Spores